- What is this site?

 Characters Tags that are "Name/Name" (ex.
 Jim/Pam) indicate a romantic pairing and that the pairing is being explored in some way in your story.
 Please make use of the available pairing tags especially if the pairing involves Jim or Pam.
 If the two characters are in the story but no romantic relationship is being explored between them, they should be tagged separately.

-A series is a composed of numerous distinct stories that fit within the same universe.
+A series is composed of two or more distinct stories that fit within the same universe.
 For example, you write a series of stories taking place before the camera crews arrive, or you create a universe where Dunder Mifflin is a college rather than a paper company.
-You can make a series open or closed.
+You can make a series open, moderated or closed.
 When a series is open, it means that any MTT member can add a story to it.
+When it's moderated, other members can add stories but the series owner must approve them.

-A beta reader is someone who reviews a story before you publish it to the public, their level of involvement can vary from simply checking your spelling and grammar to helping you hammer out plot issues, characterization, dialogue.
-Either way a beta helps you get your story ready for the world!
+A beta reader is someone who reviews a story before you publish it to the public, their level of involvement can vary from simply checking your spelling and grammar to helping you hammer out plot issues, characterization, dialogue, etc. In short, a beta helps you get your story ready for the world!

 You are not required to use beta readers to post stories on MTT, but we can say from experience that it is usually helpful to have a second set of eyes look over your story to help polish it and find all the little (and not so little) things that may be not quite on target.

-It's at the very beginning stages but we have started a special page with Writing Help, we hope to have lot of resources on writing fanfic for The Office and just writing in general!
+It's still in it's very beginning stages but we have started a special page with Writing Help, we hope to have lot of resources on writing fanfic for The Office and just writing in general!

 In "My Account" click "Manage Stories " to go to a list of your stories.
 From there you can click "Edit" and modify the summary and any classification information.
 At the bottom of this page, it will list the chapters of your story and from here you can edit the actually story text, rearrange chapters, or add new chapters.